Dancing With the Devil in the Pale Moonlight

 So I dorked out pretty hard last night, running around the Auburn campus shooting pictures of the lunar eclipse.
 I had a good time, and actually learned a lot about the relationship between aperture and shutter speed.
 So here are a few notes about my evening.

 The moon is a lot smaller than you think it is.
 Seriously.
 At least it's a lot smaller than I thought it was.
 In my mind, the moon always takes up about a quarter of the sky.
-But when I got out tNightTimeEaglehere trying to take pictures of it, even with a 30x optical zoom it didn't come anywhere close to filling my frame.
+But when I got out there trying to take pictures of it, even with a 30x optical zoom it didn't come anywhere close to filling my frame.

 That makes me glad I didn't follow up on my initial idea to drive out to the middle of nowhere to avoid city lights.
 Instead I went running around campus looking for good vantage points to frame the moon against building and statues.